atomicpages/skeleton-sass/README.md

 * `_dependencies` is a [partial file](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials) that contains core functions and "private" mixins that aren't meant to be used directly.
 Avoid editing this file directly unless you know what you're doing!
 The framework **will not work** if you delete this file.
 * `_vars` is a [partial file](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials) which is **required** because it contains all of the global variables for the framework.
 See file for additional information.
 * `_functions` is a [partial file](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials) where you may add custom functions.
 This file is **not required** by any means and may be discarded if you wish.
+* `_config.scss` is a [partial file](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials) that houses all **local** configuration information that you do not wish to be overridden by bower.
+Git users be warned as if you are doing a fresh pull, git will still *override* this file!

 ### Bower
 > Bower is a package manager for the web.
 It offers a generic, unopinionated solution to the problem of front-end package management, while exposing the package dependency model via an API that can be consumed by a more opinionated build stack.
 There are no system wide dependencies, no dependencies are shared between different apps, and the dependency tree is flat &mdash; bower.io